 The enemy is diligent, but not creative.
 He uses deception well, manipulating the brokenness of others into a tool inflicting pain upon the innocent.
 The unknowing.
 The unaware.

-But, friend, looking into the wrong mirrors isn’t where we have to stay.
+But, friend, looking into the wrong mirrors isn’t where we must stay.
 Our God is bigger than any weapon formed against us.
-He will fight for us and He always wins.
+He will fight for us, and He always wins.

 Let’s Dig Into Scripture to See What God Says About Us!